 There was only one player with a lot of international experience – me!
 I was the oldest player [at 29] and I was already playing abroad.
 But I emphasise again that it was a team, rather than a selection of top players, and this teamwork was the crucial element in our triumph.

 Other Spain sides that I played in were much better than the one we had in 1964 yet we never managed to achieve anything.

-That special atmosphere on the pitch and in the stands is one of the things that I especially remember of that final, alongside the good performance of our team – because in those days Russia had a very good team indeed.
-I think we deserved to win.
+That special atmosphere on the pitch and in the stands is one of the things that I especially remember from that final, alongside the good performance of our team – because in those days Russia had a very good team indeed.
+We deserved to win.
 Nobody really expected it.

 ©UEFA.com 1998-2011.
 All rights reserved.